hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `https_only` - (Optional) Can the App Service only be accessed via HTTPS?
 Defaults to `false`.

+* `http2_enabled` - (Optional) Is HTTP2 Enabled on this App Service?
+Defaults to `false`.
+Changing this forces a new resource to be created.

 * `site_config` - (Optional) A `site_config` object as defined below.

 * `tags` - (Optional) A mapping of tags to assign to the resource.